AresMUSH/ares-docker/README.md

 > Note: If you still have the ares container and shell running from the initial setup, you can skip step 1&2.

-1. Start the container and database:
+1. In a Windows PowerShell or Mac Terminal window, start the container:

 ```
+    cd YOUR_ARES_DOCKER_DIRECTORY
     docker-compose up
 ```

-2. In a new PowerShell/Terminal window, launch a shell connected to the container:
+2. In a **new** PowerShell/Terminal window, launch a shell connected to the container:

 ```
     docker exec -it ares-docker_game_1 /bin/bash -l
 ```

-3. Within the **docker shell**, run these commands to start the game:
+3. Within the **docker shell** you just launched, run these commands to start the game:

 ```
     cd aresmush